Mr-Jack-Black/Jack-Preprocess/README.md

 # Jack-Preprocess for AI Dungeon

 ## Version Info
-v0.5-alpha (6.10.2025): Fixed problem where system messages were not removed
+v0.6-alpha (7.10.2025): Added support for NAMESPACE and "local" variables. v0.5-alpha (6.10.2025): Fixed problem where system messages were not removed

 ## Known Bugs